ml4ai/minecraft_testbed/Local/README_local_setup.md

 -------------
 [ASIST gitlab](https://gitlab.com/artificialsocialintelligence/study3/)
 * Docker:
-  * for Windows Docker desktop for Windows V 4.0.0 or newer
   * for Linux V19.03.11 or newer
   * docker-compose: 1.29.2 or newer
 * Access to an elevated shell such as Windows Powershell (Administrator).
 This is not always necessary, depending on your host configuration.
 * At least one Minecraft Java Edition Client V1.11.2 , with Forge 13.20.1.2588 and the Asist Mod installed.
 The latest ASIST mod can be found in the software repository in Local/data/mods/asistmod-x.x.x.jar

 * While you may run the testbed and all Minecraft Clients on one machine, we have found that in an expirmental environment it is best to have one dedicated testbed machine,, and 3 dedicated client machines on which to run the clientside synthetic environment.
 In the case of ASIST, this is the Minecraft Client.
 * In order for experimenters and clients to be able to access the machine on which the testbed is running, the following ports need to be accessible:
   - Kibana - 5601 --> accessed @ http://your_machines_ip:5601
   - Minecraft control website - 9000-9001 --> accessed @ https://your_machines_ip:9000/MalmoControl
   - Minecraft asist mod - 25565 accessed @ https://your_machines_ip:25565